LivingJW30/BeeVerse/README.md

 # BeeVerse
-Cyber challenge for Hack@UCF general body meeting.
-Ping @Jack.py on Discord with the flag.
+Cyber challenge for Hack@UCF general body meeting March 8th 2024.
+Ping @Jack.py on Discord with the flag or with any questions, comments, and concerns.

 Flag format: hack@ucf{*flag-name*}